71 Notable alumni of

 -

-Lonnie Rashid Lynn, known professionally as Common (formerly known as Common Sense), is an American rapper and actor.
-He is the recipient of three Grammy Awards, an Academy Award, a Primetime Emmy Award, and a Golden Globe Award.
-At the age of 20, he signed with the independent label Relativity Records to release his debut studio album Can I Borrow a Dollar?
-(1992) along with its follow-ups, Resurrection (1994) and One Day It'll All Make Sense (1997).
-He maintained an underground following into the late 1990s, and achieved mainstream success through his work with the Black music collective, Soulquarians.
+Lonnie Rashid Lynn, known professionally as Common (formerly known as Common Sense), is an American rapper, actor and activist.
+The recipient of three Grammy Awards, an Academy Award, a Primetime Emmy Award, and a Golden Globe Award, he signed with the independent label Relativity Records at the age of 20.
+The label released his first three studio albums: Can I Borrow a Dollar?
+(1992), Resurrection (1994) and One Day It'll All Make Sense (1997).
+He maintained an underground following into the late 1990s, and achieved mainstream success through his work with the Black music collective Soulquarians.

 -